Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 products:
   - azure-active-directory-b2c
   - microsoft-identity-platform
-name: Vanilla JavaScript Single-page Application secured with MSAL.js using the Authorization Code Flow (PKCE) on Azure AD B2C
+name: JavaScript Single-page Application secured with MSAL.js using the Authorization Code Flow (PKCE) on Azure AD B2C
 urlFragment: ms-identity-b2c-javascript-spa
 description: "This sample demonstrates a Vanilla JavaScript Single-page Application with MSAL.js using the Authorization Code Flow (w/ PKCE) to authorize users to call a Web API protected by Azure Active Directory B2C"
 ---

-# Vanilla JavaScript Single-page Application secured with MSAL.js using the Authorization Code Flow (PKCE) on Azure AD B2C
+# JavaScript Single-page Application secured with MSAL.js using the Authorization Code Flow (PKCE) on Azure AD B2C

  1. [Overview](#overview)
  1. [Scenario](#scenario)